MukulParashar/Used-Car-Sell-Market-Analysis/README.md

 ```

-Now it is clear that there are many more other type of missing values than NA
+Now it is clear that there are many more other types of missing values than NA's

 Now as I see that the Car Name is a combination of car brand and model.
 So, to get just the car manufacturer name the code written below will be helpful as getting only manufacturer name will simply our analysis